alextibor/studyProjects/Security+/Sec+ StudyGuide/Review Questions/QuestionsChap2.md

 A. Unavailability of future patches

-B. Lack of technical supportC.
-Theft of customer information
+B. Lack of technical support

+C. Theft of customer information

 D. Increased costs